angular/angular/integration/README.md

 $ ./integration/run_tests.sh
 ```

-The test runner will first re-build any stale npm packages, then `cd` into each
+The test runner will first re-build any stale npm packages, then `cd`(change directory) into each
 subdirectory to execute the test.